osulpis/academic-kickstart/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Recent Posts"
+title = "Media and outreach"
-subtitle = ""
+subtitle = "An inventory of media articles, videos, podcasts and public talks about my research."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.